 Human research ethics

-USC's Human Research Ethics Committee (HREC) is responsible for ensuring that research involving humans is conducted ethically and that the welfare and rights of participants in research are protected.
+UniSC's Human Research Ethics Committee (HREC) is responsible for ensuring that research involving humans is conducted ethically and that the welfare and rights of participants in research are protected.

 The Committee assesses applications using the National Statement on Ethical Conduct in Human Research as the standard for evaluating applications.